View Clouia Miller's Obituary on dailycall.com and share memories

-She was born on January 13, 1945 in Arcanum, OH to the late Earl and Velma (Slade) Cheadle.

-Kay is survived by her husband of 55 years: Oliver Edwin Miller; children: Beth Anne (Chris) Price of Tipp City; Diana Lynn (Doug) Workman of Troy; and Chad Duane Miller of Troy; grandchildren: Braden (Mariah) Price of Tipp City; Brinna (Andrew) Lee of Tipp City; Brock Workman of Troy; Chad Miller II of Piqua and Sharon Kay Miller of Piqua; and great grandchild: Skylar Miller.
+Kay is survived by her husband of 55 years: Oliver Edwin Miller; children: Beth Anne (Chris) Price of Tipp City; Diana Lynn (Doug) Workman of Troy; and Chad Duane Miller of Troy; sister: Linda Demoret of Troy; grandchildren: Braden (Mariah) Price of Tipp City; Brinna (Andrew) Lee of Tipp City; Brock Workman of Troy; Chad Miller II of Piqua and Sharon Kay Miller of Piqua; and great grandchild: Skylar Miller.

 In addition to her parents, Kay was preceded in death by brothers: Lowell Cheadle and Bill Cheadle; and sister: Dixie Francis.